GoSuda

 1. Tcl/Tk library command invocation method

-2. How to use a listbox
+2. How to use the listbox

 3. Modifying listbox widget properties